Sanglorian/orcus/Orcus Classes and Powers - current.md

 Making a first-level character involves choosing a few key elements:

-* A race.
+- An ancestry.
-* A class.
+- A class.
-* A kit, if you play with them, or a feat, if not.
+- A kit, if you play with them, or a feat, if not.
-* Some trained skills.
+- Some trained skills.
-* Some powers.
+- Some powers.

-* Setting their six ability scores.
+As well as setting their six ability scores and purchasing equipment.

-Of these, the choice of class is probably most consequential.
+Of these choices, class is the most consequential.

 As a character increases in level, they will make other choices, picking up other feats and powers, and - at certain levels - a prestige path and an epic path as well.